This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Additional Toppings

-It’s no secret that all the extras make donburi bowls taste especially delicious.
-My absolute favourite is furikake seasoning, which I sprinkle over the whole dish immediately before serving.
+What sets a good donburi bowl apart are the extras added at the end.
+My absolute favourite is This is an affiliate link.furikake seasoning, which I sprinkle over the whole dish immediately before serving.

-My teenagers got me into thinly julienned carrots and black sesame seeds.
+My teenagers convinced me to try it with thinly sliced julienned carrots and black sesame seeds.
 I can’t imagine eating these rice bowls without them anymore.

-Sliced green onions add a nice bite and a splash of green colour, which looks so pretty.
-If you ever make sushi at home, you probably have some leftover nori sheets kicking around.
+Sliced green onions add a nice bite and a splash of attractive green colour.
+And if you ever make sushi at home, you probably have some leftover nori sheets kicking around.

 They also add a beautiful umami flavour to donburi bowls.
 I cut them into narrow strips and sprinkle all over.